 $1.5 billion in tax breaks for $9.4B Lousisiana plant

-April 26, 2018 by Janet McConnaughey The Associated Press
+By Janet McConnaughey The Associated Press

 Apr.
 26, 2018 10:29:00 – State and local governments in Louisiana have offered an estimated $1.5 billion in incentives to persuade a Taiwanese company to locate a $9.4 billion plastics complex along the Mississippi River upstream from New Orleans, Louisiana Economic Development Secretary Don Pierson said.